Shane McIntyre

 3. Add the offline conversion events you want to track.

-4. Test the pixel to make sure it’s working properly.
+4. Test the pixel to make sure it’s working correctly.

-Once you’ve set up your pixel, you can start tracking offline conversions.
+You can start tracking offline conversions once you’ve set up your pixel.
 To do this, you’ll need to:

 1. Collect the data for your offline conversions.